 Hosting virtual clubs are an excellent way for remote workers to connect over something that they love.
 Films, books, Star Wars- the opportunities are endless.
 Not only will it facilitate staff members from different teams to connect, but it will also enhance the company culture by boosting creativity.

-Appoint a staff member as the club coordinator and let them organize events and meetings that explore the interests of the remote workers.
+Appoint a staff member as the club coordinator and let them organize events and virtual meetings that explore the interests of the remote workers.

 According to you, how does having a virtual water cooler conversation benefit the remote workers and the company?
 We’d be really interested to hear it in the comment section below.